Greg has had a passion for horses all of his life. He began working

 this greatly enhanced Diana's knowledge and experience in all facets

-of breeding, handling and riding young horses through to stallions,
+in and riding young horses through to stallions.

-Having also spent time with the likes of highly regarded international
+Having spent time with the likes of highly regarded international

 Brannaman and Ken